Notice of Pre-AIA or AIA Status

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 1-3, 5, 7-9, 11, 12 and 14-16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over Kondo (EP 3357699 as supplied by the applicant) in view of Li et al., (US Pub No. 20030129365 as previously cited).
+Claim(s) 1-9, 11-13, 15 and 16 is/are rejected under 35 U.S.C.
+103 as being unpatentable over Kondo (EP 3357699 as supplied by the applicant) in view of Yamada (US Pub No. 20200317942) and in further view of Nuriel et al., (WO 2019077603 as supplied by the applicant).

 Claim 1: Kondo discloses a method of digital printing an image on a fabric [Abstract], comprising:

-generating a look-up table by printing a gradient pattern on the fabric using at least one inkjet color ink composition and at least one functional composition [Figures 6-8], said gradient pattern comprises a plurality of areas, each of said areas receive an amount of said color ink composition and an amount of said functional composition [the functional liquid includes penetrants, surfactants, and the like, and is a liquid with a function to enhance a penetration effect into the medium 95 of the colored inks discharged onto the medium 95 on which the image is formed … printing on the medium 95 using parameters of colored ink discharge amounts per unit surface area (referred to below as colored ink duty) and functional liquid discharge amounts per unit surface area (referred to below as functional liquid duty) in Figures 6-8, p0080 & p0083-0085];
+generating a look-up table by printing a gradient pattern on the fabric using at least one inkjet color ink composition and at least one functional composition [Figures 6-8], said gradient pattern comprises a plurality of areas, each of said areas receive an amount of said color ink composition and an amount of said at least one functional composition [the functional liquid includes penetrants, surfactants, and the like, and is a liquid with a function to enhance a penetration effect into the medium 95 of the colored inks discharged onto the medium 95 on which the image is formed … printing on the medium 95 using parameters of colored ink discharge amounts per unit surface area (referred to below as colored ink duty) and functional liquid discharge amounts per unit surface area (referred to below as functional liquid duty) in Figures 6-8, p0080 & p0083-0085];

-subjecting the fabric having said gradient pattern thereon to at least one functional test that measures a physical or a mechanical performance property of the printed fabric, and recording for each amount of said color ink composition, an optimal amount of said functional composition for each amount of said color ink composition, based on optimal result of said functional test, wherein said optimal amount is an amount of said functional composition that affords a desired physical or a mechanical result [performed visual evaluations [i.e., functional test] of the graininess of printed images … e.g., regions where graininess was visible are indicated by "x", and regions where graininess was not visible are indicated by "O" according to proportions shown in Figures 6-8 … configuration may be made such that actuation of the adjustment function can be selected by a user in the normal mode, or so as to be actuated in the aforementioned graininess amelioration mode [desired functional result] … an adjustment function may be provided to enable further fine adjustment of the functional liquid discharge amount [interpreted as an optimal amount] after highlight area determination at step S102 and changing the discharge condition, p0083-0085, p0097 & p0099-0100];
+subjecting the fabric having said gradient pattern thereon to at least one functional test that measures a physical or a mechanical performance property of the printed fabric, and recording for each amount of said color ink composition, an optimal amount of said at least one functional composition, based on an optimal result of said functional test, wherein said optimal amount is a minimal amount is of said at least one functional composition that affords a desired functional result selected from wash fastness, rub fastness, and hand feel, thereby generating said look-up table [performed visual evaluations [i.e., functional test] of the graininess of printed images … e.g., regions where graininess was visible are indicated by "x", and regions where graininess was not visible are indicated by "O" according to proportions shown in Figures 6-8 … configuration may be made such that actuation of the adjustment function can be selected by a user in the normal mode, or so as to be actuated in the aforementioned graininess amelioration mode [desired functional result] … an adjustment function may be provided to enable further fine adjustment of the functional liquid discharge amount [interpreted as an optimal amount] after highlight area determination at step S102 and changing the discharge condition, p0083-0085, p0097 & p0099-0100];

 digitally printing the image on the fabric using said at least one color ink composition [image processing after the rasterization processing of above step S4 is then executed to output the generated print data to the controller 1 … controller 1 executes printing based on the print data by controlling each of the units of the printing apparatus 100, p0097 & p0105-0106]; and